Ringmer has already exceeded its Local Plan for 385 new homes...

 Land owned by Glyndebourne.

 Two refused by Planning Officers at Lewes District Council .
 The planning officer recommended refusal which was in line with the Parish Council's opinion.

 Glyndebourne and Gleesons have decided to take another two bites of the cherry with appeals for both applications.
-SUBMIT COMMENTS BY 23 MARCH.
-Click the image for details.
+The outcome of the appeals is pending.

 Thakeham Homes, Bishops Lane